 Your video is there to support your page and drive action.
 To that end, it should be short enough that an engaged visitor will also read the supporting copy and move ahead to the next step.

-Regardless of its length, 52% of people will watch a video all the way through, according to our 2019 Video in Business Benchmark Report.
-That number jumps to 68% if the video’s less than 60 seconds.
+Regardless of length, 45% of people will watch a video all the way through, according to our latest video benchmarks.
+That number jumps to 58% if the video’s less than 60 seconds.

 Making your video between 30 and 60 seconds ensures that the majority of people who click play will watch the whole thing.